NicoRomeo/RobustPatterns/README.md

 # RobustPatterns
 Lattice, PDE and transfer matrix code to study robust patterning, supporting the paper 'Information bounds the robustness of self-organized systems' by N. Romeo, D.G.
-Martin, M. Scandolo, M. Fruchart, E. M. Munro, V. Vitelli.
+Martin, M. Scandolo, M. Fruchart, E. M. Munro, V. Vitelli, <https://arxiv.org/abs/2511.01682>.

 The lattice simulations (in `./DIM` and `./wavepinning`) use a tau-leaping scheme implemented in `julia` to simulate microscopic particle dynamics.
 The `julia` package manager can run the environement in `aim1d`.